vladislav-arzybov/clickhouse_role_test/README.md

 Clickhouse
 =========

-This role install clickhouse on EL
+This role install clickhouse on EL.

 Role Variables